NickyDaB/CCNY-SCI-31920/exercises/my_first_github_repo/my_first_github_repo.md

 ![screenshot](12.png)

-It should open a new dialouge box.
+It should open a new dialogue box.

 ![screenshot](13.png)